ErikBuis/python-utils/guides/WSL.md

       NAME            STATE           VERSION
     * Ubuntu-22.04    Stopped         2
     ```
-    Finally, open a Bash terminal by opening the newly installed WSL app and typing to make the system fully up-to-date.
+    Finally, open a Bash terminal by entering `wsl` in a PowerShell window and typing the following to make the system fully up-to-date.
     ```bash
     sudo apt update && sudo apt upgrade
     ```
 3. If we would install the CUDA toolkit via Linux's `apt` command, we would install the Linux NVIDIA drivers which would overwrite the WSL ones.
-Thus, do NOT install any packages named `cuda`, `cuda-12-x`, or `cuda-drivers` as these packages will overwrite the WSL NVIDIA driver under WSL 2.
-Instead, we are going to install the `cuda-toolkit-12-x` metapackage only by using [this](https://developer.nvidia.com/cuda-downloads) download chooser utility.
+Thus, do **NOT** install any packages named `cuda`, `cuda-12-x`, `cuda-drivers`, or `cuda-utils-*` as these packages will overwrite the WSL NVIDIA driver under WSL 2.
+Instead, we are going to ***install the `cuda-toolkit-12-x` metapackage*** only by using [this](https://developer.nvidia.com/cuda-downloads) download chooser utility.
 On the webpage, select `Linux > x86_64 > WSL-Ubuntu > 2.0 > deb (local)`.
 The website then suggests a sequence of commands to execute, which at the time of writing are:
     ```bash
     wget https://developer.download.nvidia.com/compute/cuda/repos/wsl-ubuntu/x86_64/cuda-wsl-ubuntu.pin
     sudo mv cuda-wsl-ubuntu.pin /etc/apt/preferences.d/cuda-repository-pin-600